MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-MessageTraceDetail.md

 Use the Get-MessageTraceDetail cmdlet to view the message trace event details for a specific message.
 Note that these detailed results are returned less quickly than the Get-MessageTrace results.

 **Note**: We recommend that you use the Exchange Online PowerShell V2 module to connect to Exchange Online PowerShell.
-For instructions, see [Use the Exchange Online PowerShell V2 module](https://docs.microsoft.com/powershell/exchange/exchange-online-powershell-v2).
+For instructions, see [Conect to Exchange Online PowerShell](https://docs.microsoft.com/powershell/exchange/connect-to-exchange-online-powershell).

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).